โˆžCalculus IV

 Self-Check Questions

-2. Compare and contrast Stokes' theorem and the Divergence theorem: what type of integral does each convert, and what is the "boundary" in each case?
+2. Compare Stokes' theorem and the Divergence theorem: what type of integral does each convert, and what is the "boundary" in each case?

 3. If a vector field F\mathbf{F} has zero divergence everywhere, what physical property does this indicate?
 Name one integral theorem that becomes especially useful for such fields.

-5. An FRQ asks you to compute a line integral around a complicated closed curve in 3D.
-Which theorem could convert this to a surface integral, and what quantity would you integrate over the surface?
+5. You need to compute a line integral around a complicated closed curve on a surface in 3D.
+Which theorem converts this to a surface integral, and what quantity do you integrate over the surface?